London landlords squeeze cash from dead space

 London, the European Union’s most densely populated city after Paris according to EU statistics, will host the games between July 27 and August 12.
 Homeowners have already hiked rents by up to six times in anticipation of the influx and commercial landlords are getting in on the act.

-The Games’ epicentre at Stratford in the east of the city has benefited from a 7 billion pound injection of infrastructure, sporting venues and homes, revitalizing an area better known for its polluted waterways and industrial estates.
+The Games’ epicenter at Stratford in the east of the city has benefited from a 7 billion pound ($11 billion) injection of infrastructure, sporting venues and homes, revitalizing an area better known for its polluted waterways and industrial estates.

 Sites for hire include a former limestone quarry near the Bluewater shopping centre in Kent, southeast England, the owner of which is targeting contractors seeking temporary staff accommodation.
 Its proximity to a high-speed rail link means it is 30 minutes from the Olympic stadium in Stratford.